kbuyukakyuz/math/README.md

 # MPL - Mathematical Proof Language
-OK, I made another language
+OK, I just made another language

 MPL is an interactive theorem prover.
 It allows for expressing mathematical assertions, mechanically checks proofs of these assertions, helps find formal proofs, and extracts a certified program from the constructive proof of its formal specification.
 It implements a dependently typed functional programming language.
 Although only algebraic manipulation has been implemented so far, it works within the theory of the calculus of inductive constructions, a derivative of the calculus of constructions.